metatensor/metatensor/docs/src/devdoc/architecture.rst

 The code is organized in multiple modules, each in a separate directory:

 - ``metatensor-core/`` contains the core library, implemented in Rust and exposed to the outside world through a C API.
 This is also where the C++ API lives, implemented as a header-only library in ``metatensor.hpp``.
+- ``metatensor-torch/`` contains a `TorchScript`_ extension, written in C++, using the C++ API of metatensor; as well as the corresponding tests and examples.
-- ``metatensor/`` contains the Rust interface to metatensor, using the C API defined in ``metatensor-core``, as well as the corresponding tests and examples
+- ``metatensor/`` contains the Rust interface to metatensor, using the C API defined in ``metatensor-core``, as well as the corresponding tests and examples.
 - ``python/metatensor-core`` contains the Python interface to the core metatensor types, and the corresponding tests;
 - ``python/metatensor-operations`` contains a set of pure Python functions to manipulate data in metatensor format, and the corresponding tests;
+- ``python/metatensor-torch`` contains the Python interface for the TorchScript version of metatensor, and the corresponding tests;
 - ``python/metatensor`` contains a small Python package re-exporting everything from ``metatensor-core`` and ``metatensor-operations``.
 This is the main package users should interact with.

 Finally, ``docs/`` contains the documentation for everything related to metatensor.